 Year 2 – developing a thesis and qualifying exam

 At the start of the second year, students will work toward developing their thesis projects.
-Students may or may not continue with formal coursework, however, all PhD candidates are expected to actively participate in Duke-NUS research seminars and journal clubs sponsored by their Signature Research Programs.
+Students may or may not continue with formal coursework, however, all PhD candidates are expected to actively participate in Duke-NUS research seminars and journal clubs sponsored by their Signature Research Programmes.
 These seminars provide students with a forum to give oral presentations, evaluate literature, analyze competitive science, and share ideas on major breakthroughs and future directions for their research field.
 This activity provides a critical foundation for a career in translational research.
 Current Duke-NUS Research Seminars are found here.

 In the first semester, all PhD students take a qualifying or preliminary exam.
 Successful students will defend a mock grant proposal, providing the faculty with the opportunity to evaluate their fundamental knowledge and ability to purse hypothesis-based research.